-Testopel® is limited to a maximum of six pellets per insertion Medicare may only cover the number of pellets actually implanted in the patient (maximum of six pellets); wastage is not covered.
-Use of additional pellets may be paid on appeal if the documentation supports medical necessity as determined by the FDA approved drug label and the service complies with all Medicare requirements as indicated above.
+Testopel® is limited to a maximum of six pellets per insertion.
+Medicare may only cover the number of pellets actually implanted in the patient (maximum of six pellets); wastage is not covered.
+Use of additional pellets may be paid on appeal prior to insertion (pre-service) if the documentation supports medical necessity as determined by the FDA approved drug label and the service complies with all Medicare requirements as indicated above.